rj-vinodh/Hash-Button-for-IFTTT/README.md

 * [Click on **ADD TO CHROME**](https://chrome.google.com/webstore/detail/ifttt-chrome-button-unoff/komgjgehifckemhnghbjkecolfamhhpb)
 * Click on **Add extension**

-## How to setup IFTTT maker channel ?
+## How to setup IFTTT Webhooks channel ?
-1. Login to your [**IFTTT**](https://ifttt.com/discover) account and search for the **maker** channel.
+1. Login to your [**IFTTT**](https://ifttt.com/discover) account and search for the **Webhooks** channel.
 You can also get there by visiting [ifttt.com/maker](https://ifttt.com/maker).

-2. You can see the description of the maker channel along with a connect button in it.
+2. You can see the description of the Webhooks channel along with a connect button in it.
 Go head and click on **connect**.
 You will get a page consisting of some descriptions about triggers and actions

 3. Go to **setting** in that page where you can see your account informations

-4. From the account info section you can see there are three lines which describes your username, your URL link and your status.The moment when you connect to maker channel it will generate a unique key.You can get the key from the URL link which is at last of the link.
+4. From the account info section you can see there are three lines which describes your username, your URL link and your status.The moment when you connect to Webhooks channel it will generate a unique key.You can get the key from the URL link which is at last of the link.

 ![Account info image](account.png)
 For example,the key from the url https://maker.ifttt.com/use/cAFsrJxxxxxxxxxxxx4kRI is **cAFsrJxxxxxxxxxxxx4kRI**